felixbarber/WTA_peptidoglycan_nanostructure/README.md

 Scikit-image 0.20.0
 Pandas 1.5.3

-The general workflow follows using FIJI scripts (*.ijm) to import and build image file structures, using MatLab to segment and track phase contrast images either for single-timepoint staining or timelapse tracking, then using Python for fluorescent quantification, single molecule tracking and plotting.
+The general workflow uses FIJI scripts (*.ijm) to import and build image file structures, using MatLab to segment and track phase contrast images either for single-timepoint staining or timelapse tracking, then using Python for fluorescent quantification, single molecule tracking and plotting.

 Examples of script workflows for different applications: